minio/minio/README.md

 # MinIO Quickstart Guide

-[![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/) [![license](https://img.shields.io/badge/license-AGPL%20V3-blue)](https://github.com/minio/minio/blob/master/LICENSE)

-[![MinIO](https://raw.githubusercontent.com/minio/minio/master/.github/logo.svg?sanitize=true)](https://min.io)

 MinIO is a High Performance Object Storage released under GNU Affero General Public License v3.0.
 It is API compatible with Amazon S3 cloud storage service.
 Use MinIO to build high performance infrastructure for machine learning, analytics and application data workloads.

 This README provides quickstart instructions on running MinIO on bare metal hardware, including container-based installations.
 For Kubernetes environments, use the [MinIO Kubernetes Operator](https://github.com/minio/operator/blob/master/README.md).

+[![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/) [![license](https://img.shields.io/badge/license-AGPL%20V3-blue)](https://github.com/minio/minio/blob/master/LICENSE)

+[![MinIO](https://raw.githubusercontent.com/minio/minio/master/.github/logo.svg?sanitize=true)](https://min.io)

+## Simplest Configuration

+1.  ```sh
+    git clone git@github.com:mantle-labs/minio.git
+    ```
+2. Create a directory where you want to store your files
+3. ***If you have a MinIO serve in a Docker container running***
+    1. Go to the clone : `cd {PATH}/minio`
+    2. The ports must be different from those used by the MinIO server in the Docker container:
+    ```sh
+    go run ./main.go server {PATH_TO_DIRECTORY_FILES} --address ":XXXX" --console-address ":XXXX"
+    ```
+4. ***If you don't have any MinIO server running***
+    1. Create a directory for storing the shards
+    2. Start a minIO server:
+    ```sh
+    minio server {PATH_TO_DIRECTORY_SHARDS}
+    ```
+    3. Create a bucket the same name as the <u>config</u> file in [Matricial-sharding](https://github.com/MantleTechnologies/Matricial-sharding)
+    4. Go to the clone : `cd {PATH}/minio`
+    5. The ports can be anything, if you are in a different network interface than the MinIO server:
+    ```sh
+    go run ./main.go server {PATH_TO_DIRECTORY_FILES} --address ":XXXX" --console-address ":XXXX"
+    ```
+- The files are going to be in the directory create in step 2 and use by the clone and the shards are going to be in the directory where you have your MinIO server running.
+- This configuration is going to start the Minio-console on the port given at --console-address

 ## Container Installation